mcdemarco/the-new-kitchen-cookbook/pasta/macncheese.md

 I tried doubling the cayenne pepper, to little effect.
 I may need some new cayenne pepper...

 You can substitute 8 oz. of Pepper Jack for the 8 oz. of Monterey Jack without making the mac'n'cheese obnoxiously spicy.

+If you're low on panko, you can replace some with almond flour, or, preferably, almond meal.